buw-bicycle-traffic/ebike-ownership-model/README.md

 Generates a csv-file with the spatial type attribute for the grid cells as well as some figures.

-02_Cells_elevar.ipynb
+02_cells gradient.ipynb

-Python code which computes the gradient ("elevar") attribute for 1km-Gridcells.
+Python code which computes the gradient attribute for 1km-Gridcells.

 Uses the GeoGitter Inspire (https://gdz.bkg.bund.de/index.php/default/geographische-gitter-fur-deutschland-in-lambert-projektion-geogitter-inspire.html), a dataset provided exclusively by Burgdorf M, Pütz T. Dokumentation der Raumvariablen des BBSR im Regionalfile.
 Annex 5 to the user manual for the MiD 2017.
 2019., and the list of target grid cells created by 01_Cells spatial typology.